 The service life limits seem to be increasingly common.
 Cirrus aircraft have an airframe life of 12,000 hours, Columbia (Cessna) 400 is 25,200 hours...in both cases it's stated right in the Type Certification Data Sheet (TCDS).
 Diamond doesn't mention life limits in its TCDS, but Cirrus claims that the wings must be removed for inspection every 1,000 hours, with a more-in-depth structural inspection at 3,000 hours.

 The Icon's life appear to be shorter, but we ARE talking about an amphibian.
 Operating on water is rough on an airplane.

 And the $5000 fine you have to pay if you can't get a subsequent buyer to agree to every single one of ICON's restrictions.
 IANAL, but I don't see how that's enforceable at all - they can't coerce you into being their agent by means of a simple sales contract - but just the huevos they have to try and pull that off turns my stomach.The other thing is that these are 'preliminary' limits until more time is accrued and experience gained.

 This 'limited life' thing, to me, is a non-starter as a complaint.
 I'm much more worried about other aspects of the contract such as the 'extra fee to sue' as opposed to a price break to agree to arbitration instead, which would make much more sense..

-I lost all curiosity about the airplane and the company when, year after year at Oshkosh, they refused to allow perspective customers get a close look at the airplane and had lots of people to answer questions, but no one to answer even the most simple technical question.
+There's few startup plane manufacturers save that guy in the garage that actually can.I lost all curiosity about the airplane and the company when, year after year at Oshkosh, they refused to allow perspective customers get a close look at the airplane and had lots of people to answer questions, but no one to answer even the most simple technical question.